emberjs/website/source/blog/2018-12-03-ember-cli-guides.md

 responsive: true
 ---

 The Ember Learning Team is excited to announce the launch of the new and improved [Ember CLI Guides](https://cli.emberjs.com)!
 So excited, in fact, that we want to share a case study of the tech behind the new site and open source project management.
-This release is main part of the work for ember-cli [RFC #120](https://github.com/ember-cli/rfcs/pull/120).
+This release is the main part of the work for ember-cli [RFC #120](https://github.com/ember-cli/rfcs/pull/120).

 ## What has changed?